Roy-SR-007/Somjit.web/content/publication/grp/index.md

 {{< video src="GRP Simulation.mp4" controls="yes" >}}

+In the above simulation we can see Tishyo had a hard luck, eventually losing the game.
+The animation also illustrates Tishyo's **One Dimensional Random Walk** during the course of the game being played by him.

+That's it !
+Folllowing the similar lines, we can perform many more simulations under this set up, just by altering the parameters involved in the `grp.gameplay()` function.

 {{% callout note %}}
 You can click the *Cite* button above, to import publication metadata into your reference management software, i.e., to make a citation of the above publication.